-An ENI can meet the demands of a high-availability architecture for multiple network interfaces on a single instance.
+An ENI is suitable for high-availability architecture for multiple network interfaces on a single instance.

 Providing a low-cost failover solution

-You can detach an ENI from a failed ECS instance and then attach it to another ECS instance to quickly redirect the failed instance’s traffic to a backup instance.
-This action recovers the service immediately.
+You can detach an ENI from a failed ECS instance and then attach it to another ECS instance to quickly redirect traffic from the failed instance to a backup instance, thereby quickly restoring your services.

 Managing the network with refined controls

-You can configure multiple ENIs for an instance.
-For example, you can use some ENIs for internal management and other ENIs for Internet business access, so as to isolate managerial data from business data.
-You can also configure precisely-targeted security group rules for each ENI based on the source IP address, protocols, ports, and more to achieve secured traffic control.
+You can configure multiple ENIs for an instance in any Alibaba Cloud region.
+For example, you can use some ENIs for internal management and other ENIs for Internet business access, so as to isolate confidential data from business data.
+You can also configure specific security group rules for each ENI based on the source IP address, protocols, ports, and more to achieve secured traffic control.

 ENIs are classified into two types:

-The ENI created by default upon the creation of an instance in a VPC is called the primary ENI.
-The lifecycle of the primary ENI is the same as that of the instance and you are not allowed to remove the primary ENI from the instance.
+The ENI created by default upon the creation of an instance in a VPC.
+The life cycle of the primary ENI is the same as that of the instance, and you cannot remove the primary ENI from the instance.

 You can create a secondary ENI and attach it to an instance or detach it from the instance.
-Multiple private IPs are supported for one secondary ENI.
 The maximum number of ENIs that you can attach to one instance varies with the instance type.
 For more information, see Instance type families.

 ENIs have the following limits: